Evan Longoria Player Props: Diamondbacks vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 5.09 team ERA that ranks 23rd across all MLB pitching staffs.
+- The Marlins have the 20th-ranked team ERA among all MLB pitching staffs (4.79).

-- Marlins pitchers combine to rank 18th in baseball in home runs allowed (16 total, 1.2 per game).
+- Marlins pitchers combine to allow 16 total home runs at a rate of 1.1 per game (to rank 15th in the league).

-- The Marlins are sending Rogers (0-2) to the mound to make his third start of the season.
+- Garrett (0-0) gets the start for the Marlins, his second of the season.

-- His most recent appearance was on Saturday against the New York Mets, when the left-hander went 4 2/3 innings, surrendering three earned runs while giving up four hits.
+- The lefty last pitched on Sunday against the New York Mets, when he tossed 4 2/3 innings, allowing two earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.